Banbansprings_FPA1

 Project Information:

-Banbansprings_FPA1 is a Savanna Fire Management project located at Ban Ban Springs Station, approximately 46km southeast of the township of Adelaide River and 140km southeast of Darwin in the Northern Territory.
-The project was originally registered in February 2013 and covers a massive area of approximately 256,192 hectares.
-The region is defined by its use as a pastoral lease, primarily conducting cattle grazing operations alongside conservation activities.
+Banbansprings_FPA1 is a Savanna Fire Management project located at Ban Ban Springs Station, approximately 140km south of Darwin near the town of Adelaide River in the Northern Territory.
+It was registered in February 2013 and covers a substantial 256,192.10 hectares.

 Recommended Reading